ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 and arbitrary data (`extension_data`).
 The data is structured according to the definition of the extension.

-Extensions are mandatory to understand and support by both Aggregators.
+Extensions are mandatory to support by both Aggregators.
-A collection job that contains an unrecognized or unsupported extension MUST be failed with an `unsupportedExtension` error; see {{errors}}.
+A collection job that contains an unrecognized or unsupported extension MUST be aborted with an `unsupportedExtension` error; see {{errors}}.

 Extensions MUST be encoded in strictly increasing order.
-If any `extension_type` value is equal to or less than the extension that precedes it, the job MUST be failed with an `invalidExtension` error; see {{errors}}.
+If any `extension_type` value is equal to or less than that of the extension that precedes it, the job MUST be failed with an `invalidExtension` error; see {{errors}}.

+Each collection job extension MUST define how Aggregators alter their handling of collection jobs when the extension is present, including any validation of the included `extension_data`.

+An extension could limit its compatibility to specific VDAFs, batch modes, or those with certain properties.
+For instance, an extension might only apply if the VDAF supports eager aggregation; see {{eager-aggregation}}.
+In that case, jobs can be failed with an `invalidExtension` error if the extension is incompatible.

 Collection job extensions are distinct from report and task extensions.
 Collection job extensions are only agreed between Collector, Leader, and Helper;